All Episodes

 Okay, short break.

-Uh Kurt's gonna stick around.
+Kurt's going to stick around.

 Fred Flights is going to join us, and we're also going to expand it, have a chat about the kinetic war in Ukraine.

-Next in the war room.
+Next in the War Room.

 unidentified

 This Sunday at 10 a.m.
+Eastern, history sets sail.

 steve bannon

-I'm gonna have all folks from the Navy, national security experts.
+I'm going to have all folks from the Navy, national security experts, you do not want to miss this.

 unidentified